jescalan/gps/README.md

 ### Scoping

 One of the biggest potential issues with CSS is what I like to call _scope leaks_.
 These happen when you write styles for one specific section of a website, but because of the way you made the selection, the styles also affect elements on other random parts of the site.
 This is a side effect of CSS being written in the global scope by default.
 This is a really bad problem, as most of the time you don't recognize it until someone else does.
-A primary goal of MPG is to scope styles tightly and prevent scope leaks.
+A primary goal of GPS is to scope styles tightly and prevent scope leaks.

 ### DRY Code

 In programming, ["Don't Repeat Yourself" (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) is a manifesto that hardly any programmers disagree with.
 The reasoning behind this is very sound: repeating yourself is a waste of time, and allows more opportunity for error when you change once repeated instance but not the other.
 In css, this is also very important, and has become much easier to do with the advent of great css preprocessors which allow variables, nesting, mixins, and more.

 There are many CSS systems out there at the moment that involve a large amount of repetition.
-MPG very specifically tries to avoid any type of repetition.
+GPS very specifically tries to avoid any type of repetition.

 ### Clean Markup

 It is nearly universally agreed among programmers that clean and readable code is much better than messy code.
 This should be the same for html/css markup.
 Adding bunches of classes and ids with extra symbols in them to markup makes the markup less clean and _more difficult to read and deal with_.
 HTML5 was made to include enough vocabulary to be able to define most parts of a website with it's semantics.
 This should be taken advantage of.

-MPG strongly adheres to the philosophy that clean, readable, and semantic markup is of paramount importance to any website, and that the minimal amount of extra words and classes should be added to html in order to get the website styled correctly.
+GPS strongly adheres to the philosophy that clean, readable, and semantic markup is of paramount importance to any website, and that the minimal amount of extra words and classes should be added to html in order to get the website styled correctly.

 # The Method

 Ok, enough preaching, let's get into the real stuff.
-MPG divides your css into three levels: global, page-specific, and section-specific.
+GPS divides your css into three levels: global, page-specific, and section-specific.
 Let's break each of these down individually.

 ### Global